starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 ## Handling State

-Let's start with how Datastar handles state.
-Enter the [`data-store`](/reference/plugins_core#store) attribute.
+Let's start with how Datastar allows you to handle state using the [`data-store`](/reference/plugins_core#store) attribute.

 ```html
 <div data-store="{ title: '' }"></div>
 ```

 This is a global store.
-If you add `data-store` to multiple elements, the values will be merged into one single store (values defined later in the DOM tree override those defined earlier).
+If you add `data-store` to multiple elements, the values will be merged into the global store (values defined later in the DOM tree override those defined earlier).
 The value must be written as a JavaScript object literal _or_ using JSON syntax.

-Store values can be nested, which is useful for namespacing values with similar names.
+Store values are nestable, which can be useful for namespacing values.

 ```html
 <div data-store="{ primary: { title: '' }, secondary: { title: '' }}"></div>